-- 4.2.1 The Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 prescribes that for local authorities the Authorising Officer shall be a Director, Head of Service, Service Manager or equivalent as distinct from the officer responsible for the conduct of an investigation. - 4.2.2 Officers of a lower rank cannot grant authorisations even in cases of urgency. - 4.2.3 A designated Authorising Officer must qualify both by rank and by competence.
-Officers who wish to be designated must have been trained to an appropriate level so as to have an understanding of the Act and the requirements that must be satisfied before an authorisation can be granted.
+4.2.1 The Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 prescribes that for local authorities the Authorising Officer shall be a Director, Head of Service, Service Manager or

-Appendix A sets out the officers within the Council who can grant authorisations.

-- 4.2.4 Authorisations must be given in writing by the Authorising Officer, except in urgent cases when authorisations may be given verbally.
-If an authorisation is given verbally the procedure outlined at paragraph 4.3.5 must be followed. - 4.2.5 Authorising Officers are also responsible for carrying out regular reviews of applications which they have authorised and also for the cancellation of authorisations. - 4.3 Investigating Officers What they need to do before applying for authorisation - 4.3.1 Investigating Officers should think about the need to undertake DS or CHIS before they seek authorisation.
+- equivalent as distinct from the officer responsible for the conduct of an investigation. - 4.2.2 Officers of a lower rank cannot grant authorisations. - 4.2.3 A designated Authorising Officer must qualify both by rank and by competence.
+Officers who wish to be designated must have been trained to an appropriate level so as to have an understanding of the Act and the requirements that must be satisfied before an authorisation can be granted. - Appendix A sets out the officers within the Council who can grant authorisations. - 4.2.4 Authorisations must be given in writing by the Authorising Officer. . - 4.2.5 Authorising Officers are also responsible for carrying out regular reviews of applications which they have authorised and also for the cancellation of authorisations. - 4.3 Investigating Officers What they need to do before applying for authorisation - 4.3.1 Investigating Officers should think about the need to undertake DS or CHIS before they seek authorisation.
 Investigating Officers need to consider whether they can obtain the information by using techniques other than covert surveillance.
 There is nothing that prevents an Investigating Officer discussing the issue of surveillance beforehand.
 Any comments by a supervisor should be entered into the application for authorisation. - 4.3.2 The Codes of Practice do however advise that Authorising Officers should not be directly responsible for authorising investigations or operations in which they are directly involved although it is recognised that this may sometimes be unavoidable. - 4.3.3 If an Investigating Officer intends to carry out DS or use CHIS they should complete and submit an Application for Directed Surveillance form which is marked Application for Directed Surveillance or an Application for the use of CHIS which is marked Application for CHIS to an Authorising Officer.
-An electronic version of the most up-to-date forms and Codes of Practice are available from the RIPA Co-ordinator, via the RIPA folder within SmartAccess or from the Home Office website address in Appendix B. - 4.3.4 Appendix D shows the steps which are required as part of the authorisation process. - 4.3.5 The person seeking the authorisation should obtain a Unique Reference Number from the RIPA Co-ordinator and complete parts 1 and 2 of the form having regard to the guidance given in this Guide and the statutory Codes of Practice.
-If the situation is urgent, verbal authorisation should be obtained from the appropriate Authorising Officer.
-As soon as it is reasonably practicable after the verbal authorisation has been given the authorisation form should be completed, including section 16 which deals with why the situation was considered urgent.
-The Codes of Practice offer guidance on when an application should be considered urgent. - 4.3.6 The form should then be submitted to the Authorising Officer for authorisation. - 4.4 Authorising Officers What they need to do before authorising surveillance - 4.4.1 Before giving authorisation an Authorising Officer must be satisfied that the reason for the request is one of the permitted reasons under the Act and permitted under the Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 20032010, ie.
+An electronic version of the most up-to-date forms and Codes of Practice are available from the RIPA Co-ordinator, via the RIPA folder within SmartAccess or from the Home Office website address in Appendix B. - 4.3.4 Appendix D shows the steps which are required as part of the authorisation process. - 4.3.5 The person seeking the authorisation should obtain a Unique Reference Number from the RIPA Co-ordinator and complete parts 1 and 2 of the form having regard to the guidance given in this Guide and the statutory Codes of Practice. - 4.3.6 The form should then be submitted to the Authorising Officer for authorisation.